 Values are ideals in life that mean something to a certain person or group of people.
 Values shape the way people live their lives, how they interact with others and how they feel about themselves.
 Values are learned, usually passed down from generation to generation.
 However, a family or individual may decide to create new values depending upon what they find important in their own life.

 Creating a Value System

 The creation of a value system can be simple or complex, depending on who is doing the creating.
 Families may have very simple value systems, with only a few things held near and dear to their hearts.
-Other families may have many values and showcase diversity in values across different generations, or simply across various nuclear families with the extended family.
+Other families may have many values and showcase diversity in values across different generations, or simply across various nuclear families within the extended family.
 Multicultural families often have several sets of values operating within a single home.

 The creation and teaching of a value system should be done with input from all people who will be affected by the values.
 People will be more likely to respect and uphold a value system they had a hand in creating.
 This is especially true in families with children; children should have some say in what is important to the family, since they are a part of the unit the values will be affecting.
 While children should be a part of the creation process, use this as an opportunity to help children understand common values that may currently still be beyond their grasp, such as integrity, grace, and empathy.

 Families may base their values on certain themes that are important to them.
 If a family opts to focus their value set on kindness, for example, they may: